David Bar-Tzur

 Auckland Deaf Christian Fellowship.

-The Deaf Association of New Zealand (Te Ropu Turi o Aoteatroa). national flag The Association is unique in the fact that its governing body is ruled by elected Deaf members of the Deaf community.
+The Deaf Association of New Zealand (Te Ropu Turi o Aoteatroa).
+The Association is unique in the fact that its governing body is ruled by elected Deaf members of the Deaf community.
 It is also the only nationwide provider of services to Deaf people.

 New Zealand Relay.
 Telecommunication services for people who are deaf, hearing-impaired, deaf-blind, or speech-impaired.